StanleyWan/FCND-Estimation-CPP-v1/README.md

 ## Step 6: Adding My PID Controller
 This step test whether the Estimator work on my PID Controller that I buiit on the last project.
-Replaced with my QuadController.cpp and QuadControlParams.txt, and detune the position and velocity gains a little bit.
-I find the estimator works great.
+Replaced with my QuadController.cpp and QuadControlParams.txt, and detune the position and velocity gains a little bit,  I find the estimator works great.
 The following is the test result:
 <p align="center">
 <img src="images/scenario12.gif" width="800"/>
 </p>